 Our mentoring service is over the telephone and offers support for the length of time that the mentee requires - this is usually one to two sessions.

-For more information or to apply to become a volunteer mentor, please contact Colin Daniels, Working Age and Young Peoples’ Manager on firstname.lastname@example.org
+Contact Colin Daniels, Working Age and Young Peoples’ Manager on email@example.com

 We can put you in touch with someone who’s had treatment for macular disease, to answer your questions and put your mind at rest.